Hi Lovers, what’s the buzz?

 - Most nylon toys can actually be machine washed.

-- Toys made of porous materials must be cleaned more carefully to scoop the germs that may be lurking in little grooves that can form thought regular use.
+- Toys made of porous materials must be cleaned more carefully to scoop the germs that may be lurking in little grooves that can form through regular use.

 And of course, to ensure longevity for your little love machines, remember to keep your toys in places that are: